nterreri/thesis/report/chapter3.md

 ## Use Cases

-Given the role of the project in the larger team effort, use case modelling was considered inadequate to describing the project requirements, and more suited to a user-facing system.
+Given the role of the project in the larger team effort, use case modelling was considered inadequate to describing the project requirements, being more suited to a user-facing system.
 Therefore, no use cases were produced.

 \newgeometry{top=2cm}